lsgs/redcap-report-scheduler/README.md

 ## Configuration

 Scheduled reports are configured on the external module configuration page.
 You may set up multiple scheduled reports per project.
-- Report ID of report you want exported and attached to the email.
+- Report ID of report you want exported and linked to or attached to the email.
 - Export format (CSV raw or labels - stats packages may be added in a future version).
 - Export permissions (De-identified/Remove identifier fields/Full data set)
 - Frequency (every X hours/days/months/years)
 - Date/time range (i.e. the start time and optionally an end time)
 - Suppress the sending of the message if the report output is empty
 - Message details:
-  - From email address
+  - From email address (of project user)
   - To email addresses (repeating field)
   - Subject line
   - Message body (rich text) - including link piping options (see below)